dartmouth-cs98/hack-a-thing-2-rollaball/README.md

 ## CS98 20F

 ### Description
 I followed a Unity Project (around 8 separate tutorials) to create a simple rolling ball game.
 The project serves as an introduction to creating game objects, collectibles, building planes, and having everything work together.
+The user controls the ball's movements to pick up collectibles and score points.
+The player wins when all the collectibles have been triggered.

 This is the first time I have used Unity or coded in C# so this served as a good intro to the tech stack we will use for FaceTim3d.